AutoIP Extension for IPv4

 In IPv4 the AutoIP module can be used alongside DHCP.
 If both DHCP and AutoIP are available, the stack uses DHCP first to try to obtain an IP address.
 If this fails within the configured timeout period, DHCP is disabled and the stack tries to set a link-local address by using AutoIP.

-This module is available as an add-on to the HCC MISRA-compliant TCP/IP stack, as shown in the Networking Overview diagram, and is designed specifically for use with it.
+This module is included with the HCC MISRA-compliant TCP/IP v4 stack and is designed specifically for use with it.

 - Conforms to the HCC Advanced Embedded Framework.

-- Compliant with the HCC MISRA-compliant TCP/IP stack.
+- Compliant with the HCC MISRA-compliant TCP/IP v4 stack.

 - Supports IPv4 addresses within the 169.254.1.1 – 169.254.254.254 range.